 The members of the Graduate School can obtain credit for their participation in the activities organized by the NCCR.
 Credit can also be obtained from activities organized by another academic institution, such as summer schools, conferences, courses and workshops.
 Previous approval of the E&T committee is necessary in the latter case, and credit is allocated on a case-by-case basis.
 Students can also obtain credit through outreach (knowledge transfer) activities organized by the Center.

-CISA Seminar Series
+CISA Lecture Series

 Regular CISA seminars are organized at the Centre Interfacultaire en Sciences Affectives (CISA) in Geneva, the home institution of the NCCR.
 The typical duration of each seminar at CISA is 1.5 hours, taking place once or twice per month.
 The seminar series is intended to provide a forum for renowned scientists and scholars from varied disciplinary backgrounds who have made a significant contribution in their field of research to the Affective Sciences.
 The CISA Seminars are open to the general public.